dowlingec/genreObscura/README.md

 And question, as any client input data does not have to persist does this mean we only have to do a GET request?

 JS
-take current genTxt content and set value of genre form with it genTxt >>> aName.value.innerText = genTxt fetch image and replace post it
+fetch image and replace post it

 CSS